Don't miss any news

 January 21, 2021

-In Altdorf, is currently under construction as a Its design and projects are gradually taking shape.
+In Altdorf, is as a currently under construction Its design and projectsare gradually taking shape.
 The initiators envision a new "logistics hub" emerging.
 A master's program is planned to begin in 2022.

 Even in the most remote corners of the world, online shopping is no longer a problem.
 Almost everything requires just a click on your smartphone – and the goods are delivered right to your doorstep.
 However, this requires considerable organization and smoothly functioning processes behind the scenes.
 The demands on logistics are increasing with advancing digitalization and globalization.